ryardley/rxmsg/README.md

 ### Creating your own Middleware

-Middleware is simple and are effectively functions designed to decorate RxJS streams and looks like this:
+Middlewares are simple as they are only functions designed to decorate RxJS streams.
+Here is how you would describe them in TypeScript:

 ```typescript
 type Middleware = (stream: Observable) => Observable;
 ```

-You might use a middleware by passing it as one of the arguments to the `createProducer()` or `createConsumer()` functions.
-Here is an example logging middleware:
+Here is an example:

 ```typescript
 function logger(stream) {